Therapy of peripheral lymphedema is divided into conservative (non-operative) and operative methods.

 Surgical timing: application of microsurgical techniques, as soon as conservative treatment, after achieving a more or less significant edema reduction, fails to further improve the clinical picture or to keep in check lymphangitis attacks.

-At this point, microsurgery allows a further enhancement of the results obtained with conservative treatment, which will be applied again after surgery, in order to stabilize the outcome obtained with surgery, as well as to improve it with time.
+At this point, microsurgery allows further enhancement of the results obtained with conservative treatment, that are applied again after surgery in order to stabilize the outcome obtained with surgery, as well as to improve it with time.
 With microsurgery, not only secondary, but also primary lymphedemas can be treated, which, in the majority of cases, are due to congenital lymph circulation obstruction, due to proximal (axillary or inguinal) lymph node fibrosclerosis, and with lymphatic collectors, afferent to the same lymph nodes, that are working normally, but are often dilated and hypertrophic, due to extra efforts involved in overcoming the obstacle.
-Microsurgical techniques allow to divert the lymphatic flow, which is obstructed out of either congenital or acquired reasons, into the venous circulation, if the latter is in good conditions, or, where there is the blockage, to reconstruct a connection pathway between lymphatic collectors upstream and downstream the obstacle, through the interposition of lymphatic segments or, even better, autologous venous grafts (lymphatic-venous-lymphatic plasty).
-Finally, microsurgical techniques play a key role in secondary lymphedema prevention, as well as in preventing disease progression and complications (lymphangites, lymphorrhoea, lymphostatic verrucosis and, in more advanced stages, the onset of lymphangiosarcoma).
+Microsurgical techniques the lymphatic flow to be diverted, which is obstructed out of either congenital or acquired reasons, into the venous circulation, if the latter is in good conditions, or, where there is venous malfunction, to reconstruct a connection pathway between lymphatic collectors upstream and downstream from the obstacle, through the interposition of lymphatic segments or, even better, autologous venous grafts (lymphatic-venous-lymphatic plasty).
+Microsurgical techniques play a key role in secondary lymphedema prevention, as well as in preventing disease progression and complications (lymphangites, lymphorrhoea, lymphostatic verrucosis and, in more advanced stages, the onset of lymphangiosarcoma).
 Complementary and alternative therapies of lymphedema are to be identified with disease prevention possibilities, in particular, with regard to upper limb lymphedema secondary to breast cancer surgery and/or radiation therapy.
-Prevention is based on lymphoscintigraphy, which – both before and after tumor treatment involving the breast as well as axillary lymph nodes – permits to study the anatomic-functional lymph flow system in the homolateral arm.
+Prevention is based on lymphoscintigraphy, which – both before and after tumor treatment involving the breast as well as axillary lymph nodes – permits the study of the anatomic-functional lymph flow system in the homolateral arm.
 In this way, it is thus possible to identify patients at (low, medium, or high) risk of secondary lymphedema onset.
 Therefore, these patients could successfully benefit from early – rather than late – therapeutic measures, which best suit them on a case-by-case basis, depending on the identified extension of lymph flow damage.